 This peak is not in the book.
 Published December 2019

-Peak 6326 is one of a trio of ranked summits that form a horseshoe around an unnamed drainage/meadow just N of Fish Creek Reservoir.
+Peak 6326 is one of a trio of ranked summits that form a horseshoe around an unnamed drainage/meadow just north of Fish Creek Reservoir.
 The ridge traverse between these three peaks (Peak 6331, Peak 6326, and Peak 6390) is my favorite ridge traverse in the Fish Creek Reservoir area.
 It is magnificent and offers stunning views of the reservoir and the surrounding peaks and valleys.
-You are likely to see Black-Tailed Deer in this area.
+You are likely to see black-tailed deer in this area.
 USGS Fish Creek Reservoir

 East Ridge, Class 2

-Same as for the East Ridge Route.
+Same as for the east ridge.
 This is the next leg of a ridge traverse from Peak 6331 to Peak 6326 to Peak 6390.

-From the summit, descend due west down somewhat-steep scrub to a gentle, green grass patch/saddle where a 2-track jeep road crosses the ridge.
+From the summit, descend due west down somewhat-steep scrub to a gentle, green grass saddle where a 2-track jeep road crosses the ridge.